-How a Community Care lawyer in Brighton challenged the local authority to secure increased social services’ funding for a care at home package.
+How a Community Care lawyer in Brighton challenged a local authority to secure increased social services’ funding for a care at home package.

-Mrs Wilson, aged 82, has lived at home for over 50 years.
+Mrs Wilson, aged 82, has lived at home in the Midlands for over 50 years.
 Her husband died 15 years ago.
 She has dementia.
 She was self-funding her live-in care at home from income and from savings, although these have now dropped to £12,000.

 Mrs Wilson’s live-in care costs £710 per week.
 Her sons asked Social Services for a care needs and financial assessment when Mrs Wilson had £19,000 in savings left.
 The social worker concluded that Mrs Wilson had a need for residential care and a preference to stay at home.
 They said that they would fund her care at home up to the amount that they would pay for a care home: £490 per week.